 FDA CBD Report Recommends Companies to Provide Safety Information

 On the bright side, the FDA report still provides Congress with some understanding of their additional measures in this process.
 One of the main points of the report is that the FDA is actively exploring pathways to regulate and allow the marketing of CBD as a dietary supplement.
 Furthermore, a risk-based enforcement policy is considered that would provide greater transparency into the FDA’s enforcement priorities.

 Speaking about CBD as a food and drinks supplement, FDA encourages CBD companies to provide information with the Agency regarding its safety.
-FDA remains concerned about this issue after the several issued warnings to CBD companies making claims about the therapeutic benefits of its products and will continue this practice.
+FDA remains concerned about this issue.
+Especially, after several issued warnings to CBD companies making claims about the therapeutic benefits of its products.
+And it will continue this practice.
 In line with these unsubstantiated claims, the FDA mentions that there is not enough information about the topical use of CBD.
-Therefore, mandates that manufacturers of cosmetics, especially those containing CBD, should ensure the safety of their products and refrain from making therapeutic claims related to these products.
+Therefore, mandates that manufacturers of cosmetics, especially those containing CBD, should ensure the safety of their products.
+Moreover, they should refrain from making therapeutic claims related to these products.

-Also, the question about “full-spectrum” or “broad spectrum” hemp extracts compared to CBD isolate has been reopened in order to obtain additional information.
+Also, the question about “full-spectrum” or “broad spectrum” hemp extracts in comparison to CBD isolate has been reopened.
+The purpose is to obtain additional information.
 Ultimately, the FDA reports that is actively working on developing a sampling study of the CBD marketplace.
 The reason for this action is to determine the misbranding of the products.

 These small steps of the FDA seem like a silver lining to a potential concrete action towards CBD regulation.
-However, the FDA’s approach is still slow in solving the issue of providing protection to hemp farmers and offering safe and legal products to consumers on the market.
+However, the FDA’s approach is still slow in solving the issue of providing protection to hemp farmers.
+And at the same time, offering safe and legal products to consumers on the market.